Samin-Islam0312/Advanced-Compiler/LLVM_assignment1/ReadME.md

 - Extend the pass into a transformation pass called that actually eliminates the induction variables.

 Implement and test in the llvm-tutor infrastructure so that the instructor can use that infrastructure to build and test your pass.

+## Structure
+I have kept my work separate into these two folders.
+But I have also kept llvm-tutor folder adding my two passes as it was mentioned in the assignment.